GHL

 GoHighLevel (GHL) is an all-in-one sales and marketing platform launched in 2018, built specifically for marketing agencies and the businesses they serve.
 The core promise is simple: replace the stack of disconnected tools most businesses use (a separate CRM, email platform, funnel builder, booking tool, and SMS service) with a single platform that does all of it.

-After six months running our agency on a Pro account with eight active client sub-accounts, we can say it largely delivers.
+After twelve months running our agency on a Pro account with eight active client sub-accounts, we can say it largely delivers.
 Not perfectly and not without friction, but it delivers.

 What sets GHL apart from competitors like HubSpot or ActiveCampaign is the sub-account model.
 Every client gets their own isolated workspace.
 You manage everything from one agency dashboard.
 You can white-label the entire platform under your own brand.
 And on the higher plans, you can resell it as your own SaaS product.
 That's a level of agency-specific thinking that most competitors simply haven't matched.